fco-wesley-almeida/kascade/README.md

-# Hermes
+# Cascade

-Hermes is a lightweight proxy server implementation in C#/.NET.
+Cascade is a lightweight proxy server implementation in C#/.NET.
 It provides functionalities for handling TCP connections and HTTP requests.

 ## Features